MirkoSembranti/MirkoSembranti/README.md

-- 👋 Hi, I’m @Mirko.Sembranti
+- 👋 Hi, I’m @Mirko
--  I’m interested in .NET Core, C#, ASP.NET, Razor, Azure DevOps, Azure Functions, React and Node development
+-  I’m interested in .NET Core, C#, ASP.NET, Blazor, Azure DevOps, Azure Functions & Cloud development
--  I’m looking to collaborate on everything concerned with Microsoft Stack and React development
+- Currently writing a wide variety of solutions, both for personal and enterprise app
--  How to reach me  mirko.sembranti@hotmail.com
+- Open to collab on any cool idea
 <!---
 MirkoSembranti/MirkoSembranti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.